Cheltenham Labour Party – the first 100 years

 2005: Chris Evans MP

-Chris Evans‘ unsuccessful in bid to become MP for Cheltenham in 2005 general election after being selected in April 2004.
-Evans is elected as MP for Islwyn in 2010, standing as Labour and Co-operative candidate.
-Re-elected for Islwyn in 2015 and 2017, he now holds a majority of 31.6%.
+Following Chris Evans‘ unsuccessful bid to become MP for Cheltenham in the 2005 general election after being selected in April 2004, Evans was elected as MP for Islwyn in 2010, standing as Labour and Co-operative candidate.
+Re-elected for Islwyn in 2015, 2017, and 2019, Chris Evans was appointed as the Shadow Minister for Defence Procurement in the minor May 2021 reshuffle.

 Since 1928, five women have stood for election as Labour parliamentary candidates in Cheltenham, across 21 elections and by-elections held in our town.
 In addition to Florence Widdowson and Elizabeth Packenham, Phyllis Warner (1945), Judith James (1983) and Pam Tatlow (1992) have stood for our Party in Cheltenham.